S4br0nx69/Container-Orchestration/README.md

 The architecture of this project is designed to ensure high availability, scalability, and efficient management of resources.
 Below is an overview of the key architectural components :
 - Kubernetes Master Node : Orchestrates the entire cluster, managing deployments, scaling, and service discovery
 - Kubernetes Worker Nodes : Host the actual application services.
 At least two nodes are used to ensure redundancy and high availability
-- Traefik: Acts as the entry point for the application, balancing the load across the services and routing requests based on predefined rules
+- Traefik : Acts as the entry point for the application, balancing the load across the services and routing requests based on predefined rules

 ![Diagramme sans nom drawio (2)](https://github.com/user-attachments/assets/53511900-769f-41a2-af67-3bb973ba71ec)